GNOME/nautilus/.gitlab/issue_templates/Bug.md

     You can install the Nightly version in parallel with the regular version with these instructions:

     1. Make sure that Flatpak is installed (see https://flatpak.org/setup )
-    2. Copy and run the following command in a Terminal:
+    2. Copy and run the following commands in a Terminal:

     flatpak install --from https://nightly.gnome.org/repo/appstream/org.gnome.NautilusDevel.flatpakref
+    flatpak run org.gnome.NautilusDevel
 -->

 # Affected version